 Incentives and subsidies are available to apprentices, trainees and their employers.
 These are provided by both the State Government and the Australian Government, as well as other organisations, details of which are listed below:

 Skills Tasmania provides travel and accommodation allowances to assist apprentices and trainees who are required to travel to attend off-the-job training either within Tasmania or interstate.

-Under the Program, employers who are not eligible to claim the Payroll Tax Rebate (Apprentices, Trainees and Youth Employees), can apply for a subsidy of up to $4,000 for each apprentice or trainee they employ from 1 July 2017 onwards.
+Under the program, employers in eligible target industries who are not eligible to claim the Payroll Tax Rebate (Apprentices, Trainees and Youth Employees), can apply for a subsidy of up to $5,000 for each apprentice or trainee they employ as a new worker from 23 May 2018 onwards.

 Incentives are available from the Australian Government to assist employers to employ and support apprentices and trainees.
 Incentives are also available to trainees and apprentices to help support their training.
 As well as standard apprenticeship / traineeship commencement and completion incentives, apprentices/trainees can benefit from programs such as Living Away from Home Allowance and Trade Support Loans.

 Additional assistance is also provided for, amongst others, apprentices/trainees with a disability, existing employees and adult apprentices/trainees.
 For further information visit the Australian Government's Australian Apprenticeships website.
 Otherwise, your local Apprenticeship Network Provider should be able to provide you with any advice regarding incentives as well eligibility requirements.

 The Tasmanian Building and Construction Industry Training Board (TBCITB) provides subsidies to support employers in the building and construction industry.
 For more information contact the TBCITB.